Kapsteri/Prison-Server-Mod/README.md

 # Prison-Server-Mod

 The Prison Server Mod is a 1.8.9 mod designed to help you play prison servers.
-The mod contains Entity Info, Auto Pot, Auto mine (Baritone), Radar, Pot counter (see how many pots other players have), and Armor durability mod (see other players armor durability).
+The mod contains Entity Info, Auto Pot, Auto mine, Radar, Pot counter (see how many pots other players have), and Armor durability mod (see other players armor durability).
+This mod has a very small chance of getting you banned.
+This mod is not detectable by any anticheats, only admins can detect you manually, so i'd suggest for you to be on your pc for the whole time you are using the autominer.

-# Warning
-Use this mod at your own risk (i have never been banned for using it but use it carefully)

 # commands
 Go to your controlls and serup your own keybinds for all of the mods, the default prefix for baritone is #.